Study abroad: from The Gambia to Scotland

 We caught up with Ali, who has recently graduated with a degree in Mechanical and Powerplant Systems Engineering from Glasgow Caledonian University.

-He shares with us the main differences between studying in the UK verses his home country of The Gambia.
+He shares with us the main differences between studying in the UK versus his home country of The Gambia.

 One of the main differences about studying in the UK is the classroom sizes.
 There were only about 23 students in my class.